jackycsie/jackycsiemedium/Output/users/jackycsie/zmediumtomarkdown/2019-12-04-how-to-download-big-file-c17688745a5d.md

 ![](assets/c17688745a5d/1*2pIY2vFPXOW739fdFWOFIQ.jpeg)

-If you use ubuntu systems, we usually use wget as a must-have tool for downloading files.
+If you use ubuntu systems, we usually use wget as a must\-have tool for downloading files\.

-However we know wget is a one process tools.
+However we know wget is a one process tools\.

-So if we need download big file. wget will be very slow.
+So if we need download big file\. wget will be very slow\.

-I recommend a tool called axel.
+I recommend a tool called axel\.
 ### Install axel
 ```
 sudo apt update